pearsonca/scala-commsim/index.md

 namespace collisions), but the sort of modeling care needed to avoid those is far lower than the sort of care to properly apply the design patterns.

-> [Test Driven Design (TDD)][janzen2005test] = looks exactly like Koopman's modeling loop
+##Scala Demonstration Model

-There are several approaches to achieve this.
+There are several approaches to achieve the aforementioned design patterns.

 inheritance is one option.
 However, traditional linear inheritance is problematic for reusability if we want to have different kinds.